I have to quickly announce a death.

 So, here’s what I want you to do, I want you to watch the video below.
 It’s Martin delivering his most famous speech at the 1963 Civil Rights March on Washington.
 “Civil Rights” was the term given to the movement to end legal discrimination against black people in the southern states of the United States (also known as “the slave states”).
 So, just some background information because most of our readers are from Asia and other parts of the world and may not know who Martin is.

 If a slave tried to escape to the North–to freedom–all heck broke loose!
-The plantation owners had dogs — blood hounds — that would track him down.
+The plantation owners had dogs — bloodhounds — to track him down.
 He’d be brought back and forced to endure some horrible, unimaginable punishment.
 Even so, there was something called “The Underground Railroad” that shepherded run-away slaves to safety, even to as far north as Canada.

 At some point, the southern states decided they wanted to start their own country and secede from the United States.
 They wanted to call themselves The Confederate States of America.
 Abraham Lincoln was president at the time, and he said, “Not so fast!”
-He knew he’d have to end slavery in order to defeat the South.
+He knew he’d have to end slavery in order to defeat this Southern secession movement.
 The Civil War ensued, North against South.
-The North won, slavery was abolished, but, like Martin Luther King a century later, Lincoln was assassinated, and the South remained a veritable snake-pit of evil where black people lived in constant fear.
+The North won, slavery was abolished, but, like Martin Luther King a century later, Lincoln was assassinated, and the South remained a veritable snake-pit of evil where black people lived in constant fear of violent racist mobs.
 It was perfectly legal to discriminate against blacks, refuse to serve them in restaurants, refuse them hotel rooms, force them to sit in the back of the bus, and so on.

 An evil terrorist organization called the Ku Klux Klan would burn down their houses at night, or hang them with rope around their necks from branches of trees.